 - Warranty: 6 months

-Warrior’s new shaft for 2021 is one of its best yet.
+The newest shaft from Warrior for 2021 is one of its best yet.

 The Evo QX Carbon Attack is a hollow carbon fiber shaft that is one of the strongest in the game.
 Its unique hollow carbon design helps it stay very lightweight at only 4.59 oz without sacrificing durability.

 One of the other favorite parts about this shaft is the Tactical Grip located on key areas of the shaft to provide more grip.
 Best of all, this extra grip is designed not to tear up your gloves as we’ve seen with some other gritty shafts.

 The Evo QX Carbon Attack shaft comes in a clean white design with light blue accents.
 It’s by far one of the best-looking shafts in the game and is sure to look great with your head of choice.

 - Colors: Black, White